Everything you need to know about the WSL Big Wave season

 "In the beginning, what we were looking for was comfort when catching big waves," explains Basque shredder Natxo González.
 "We want to be able to anticipate the mass of water coming at us and then simply drop in.
 Now, the boards have been refined and are more for high performance.

-"Boards are much more manageable to we can move a lot easier, make turns and manoeuvre them with more control."
+"Boards are much more manageable to we can move a lot easier, make turns and manoeuver them with more control."

 04